markwitt1/concopy/README.md

 main.go
 ```

-NOTE: On the first run on macOS, the execution will be blocked by the system.
-You will need to go to `System Settings -> Privacy & Security -> Security` and allow the execution of the binary.
+NOTE: On the first run on macOS, the system may block the execution.
+You will need to navigate to `System Settings -> Privacy & Security -> Security` and allow the execution of the binary.